Albert Langer: Life and early activism

 Langer was educated at Monash University, where he studied mathematics and became a prominent student activist during the Vietnam War years.
 He was a leader of the Maoist Monash Labor Club at the university, and supported the Communist Party of Australia (Marxist-Leninist).
 He was also associated with a movement which argued that software should be free of copyright laws.
 Langer is an active opponent of Zionism and was a member of Jews Against Zionism and Anti-Semitism (JAZA).
 He was the leader of the Maoist Red Eureka Movement.

 Conviction

 Advocacy of assigning equal last preferences

-In 1986 Albert Langer wrote a conference paper entitled Don't Vote, examining possible electoral strategy for the left, aiming to bring down the Labor government and to target ALP candidates in marginal seats.
+In 1986 Albert Langer wrote a conference paper entitled Don't Vote, examining possible electoral strategy for the left, aiming to bring down the Australian Labor Party (ALP) government and to target their candidates in marginal seats.
 In 1987 and 1990 there were instances where Victorian voters were urged to take advantage of section 270 of the Commonwealth Electoral Act and give less preferred parties equal last preferences (now known as a Langer vote), so as not to express a choice for either major party.